cloudmesh/classes/docs/source/lesson/iot/hardware.rst

 very elementary skills in programming.
 However, if you would rather use your computer you certainly can do this too.

-We see the followingarguments for using IoT hardware:
+We see the following arguments for using IoT hardware:

 -  You will have fun with inexpensive hardware
 -  You will get hands on experience with IOT devices